LD4P/sinopia_sample_profiles/cohort-profiles/ransomCenter/README.md

-Sinopia Profile files for Harvard LD4P2 projects
+Sinopia Profile files for the Ransom Center LD4P2 projects